adzuarcharlie/Fool-Simulator/README.md

-#This project is a simulation of AI entities navigating through a small town
+This project is a simulation of AI entities navigating through a small town =

 There are walkers spawning at predefined places and having a destination randomly picked among predefined points.
 They sometimes have to cross roads, to do so they use cross-walks.